 Dishoom’s event was heavy on naan bread bacon sarnies, Indian style English breakfasts and unlimited chai tea (with thanks to Dan who told us it’s bottomless!)
-They describe themselves as a Bombay style cafe and this was such a nice change to the usual avocado on toast for everyone.
-Their Kings Cross branch is beautiful and sat right in Granary Square has loads of other bars, restaurants and events going on.
+Dishoom describe themselves as a Bombay style cafe and this was such a nice change to the usual avocado on toast for everyone.
+Their Kings Cross branch is beautiful and sat right in Granary Square, it has loads of other bars, restaurants and events going on.
 On this particular day, a few of us had a look at the car show going on outside.
 A nice way to finish the March social.

 Thank you to: Nicola, Dan, Hannah, Chris, Imogen, Kam and Louise.

 The Bungatini social was a midweek carb fest of pizza in Covent Garden.
 Lighting was not our friend but the pizzas were great and it’s only when eating with people who seriously love food that extra lighting equipment is not frowned upon.
 We learnt that when Ken pulled out his lighting attachment to take his pizza photo and had everyone in stitches.
 Also, it turns out that Angelina knew Ken from uni and hadn’t seen each other in a while and Rhamin and learnt we enjoy a mutual love for cronuts.

 Thank you to: Ken, Angelina, Chris, Danielle, Rahmin, Martin and Elaine.